a20351766/udo.1.4.0/docs/source/glossary.rst

 Glossary
 ===========================

-Terminology is important, so that all Hyperledger Fabric users and developers agree on what we mean by each specific term.
+Terminology is important, so that all Hyperledger UDO users and developers agree on what we mean by each specific term.
 What is a smart contract for example.
 The documentation will reference the glossary as needed, but feel free to read the entire thing in one sitting if you like; it's pretty enlightening!